vmware/terraform-provider-vra/website/docs/r/vra_machine.html.markdown

 * `external_zone_id` - The external zoneId of the resource.

+* `image_disk_constraints` - Constraints that are used to drive placement policies for the image disk.
+Constraint expressions are matched against tags on existing placement targets. example:[{"mandatory" : "true", "expression": "environment:prod"}, {"mandatory" : "false", "expression": "pci"}]

 * `links` - HATEOAS of the entity

-* `name` - A human-friendly name used as an identifier in APIs that support this option.
-Only one of 'filter', 'id', 'name' or 'region_id' must be specified.
+* `nics` - description:A set of network interface controller specifications for this machine.
+If not specified, then a default network connection will be created.

-* `org_id` - The id of the organization this entity belongs to.
+* `organization_id` - The id of the organization this entity belongs to.

 * `owner` - Email of the user that owns the entity.